Interested in creating courses and membership products?

-You can do this by attributing a lead score for specific actions that your prospects take, weighing scores more heavily as they near the point of making a purchase.
+You can qualify free subscribers by attributing a lead score for specific actions that they take on your site, weighing scores more heavily as they near the point of making a purchase.

-You could also offer them a deeper discount if they same like they are the ideal prospect for your products or services.
+You could also offer them a deeper discount if they seem like they are the ideal prospect for your products or services.

-If you were hoping I was going to say that you could pick up the answer to your membership troubles for less than twenty bucks, then you might be disappointed.
+If you were hoping that the answer to your membership troubles was less than twenty bucks, then you might be disappointed.

 [Since this article was originally published, ActiveMember360 have changed their pricing.
 You can see the most up-to-date pricing by viewing the ActiveMember360 pricing page here.]